- Wine Tours All Destinations

 - Song Tours Leader Profiles

-+ The birth-place of wine, viticulture is alive and well in the South Caucasus.
++ Despite war and turmoil through the centuries, viticulture is alive and well in the South Caucasus, the area that has been called the "birth-place" of wine.
 Come learn how the grape has been cultivated for thousands of years, and taste the essence of homemade wines.
-Fermented in buried earthenware amphoras called qevri, this wine is only drunk with toasts to the heavens and to the ancestors.
+Fermented in buried earthenware amphoras called qevri, this wine is only drunk accompanied by a variety of toasts, some to the ancestors, some to Gods.
 It will make you feel like you are tasting the warmth and life of sunbeams, concentrated in the grape, which may be one reason that cults of the Sun account for many pre-Christian rituals and songs.
-Experience wine the ancient way on one our custom designed tours.
+Experience wine the ancient way on one of our custom-designed tours.

 + Three-voiced polyphonic folk music mesmerizes everyone who hears it.
 This tour focuses on taking interested clientele to various parts of the country where different song cultures survive.
 A music focused trip, participants will be rehearsing several hours a day with instructors, and singing songs in the context of the music, i.e. in the fields for worksongs, travelers songs while walking, liturgical pieces in the churches, and around the dinner table for feast-songs.
 Tour leader John A. Graham has been singing, studying, and teaching Georgian folk and sacred music since 2002.
 Contact us to design a unique itinerary that fits your musical interests.